aubreyjonescreatives/ux-ui-portfolio/README.md

-## If you would like to check out this complete project, feel free to check out its link:
+## If you would like to view this complete project, feel free to check out using this link:

 https://aubrey-jones-ux-ui-portfolio.netlify.app/